ERES2014/ERES2014.github.io/_posts/2015-05-29-session-5-formation.md

 ---
 ***The Habitable Zones of Pre-Main-Sequence Stars* (Ramses Ramirez, Cornell)**

+Pre-main-sequence M-stars are many times more luminous than main-sequence and this part of their lifetime is very long (up to 1 Gyr).
+For the pre-MS Sun, the outer edge of the habitable zone is around 2.5 AU.
+HZs for these larger luminosity stars are put further out, which would make it easier to directly resolve these planets.

+Some complications.
+Long-lasting runaway conditions are triggered during pre MS-on Venus, Earth, and Mars.
+M dwarfs will have smaller disks so planets won't be able to accrete more volatiles.
+But late heavy bombardment can replenish water on planet's surfaces.

 ---
 And that's all folks!
 The only things left to do for this are clean up (boo!) and dinner (yay!)